For bacteria that are F⁺, Hfr, F', and F⁻ perform or answer the f... | Channels for Pearson+

 Textbook Question

 For bacteria that are F⁺, Hfr, F', and F⁻ perform or answer the following.
-Which of these cells are donors?
-Which is the recipient?
+Which of these donors can transfer a donor gene to exconjugants?

 Verified Solution